-There are several other short-term care services available to dementia caregivers.
-Like respite care, these services also provide a break for caregivers and also provide their loved ones with opportunities for activity and interaction.
-In some cases, short-term care may included medical care from a skilled person, such as a home health nurse or physical therapist.
-Read more about the most common types of short-term supportive care:
+There are several types of short-term care services available to assist dementia caregivers.
+Like respite care, these services also provide a break for caregivers, as well as provide their loved ones with opportunities for activity and interaction.
+In some cases, short-term care may include medical care from a skilled person, such as a home health nurse or physical therapist.
+Read below to learn about the most common types of short-term supportive care available.

-When you are looking into adult day care options, again, make sure that the facility understands and is equipped to meet the needs of your loved one.
+When considering adult day care options, again, make sure that the facility understands and is equipped to meet the needs of your loved one.
 Ask about the kinds of services and staff that are available.
-For instance, is there a nurse, a physical therapist, or a dietitian at the facility who supervises activities and the well-being of the adults there?
-Like overnight respite care, Medicare often does not cover for this kind of service, you may have to look into other sources of funding.
+For instance, is there a nurse, a physical therapist, or a dietitian at the facility who supervises activities and the wellbeing of the adults?

-Home health care brings someone with healthcare skills into the home.
+Home health care, sometimes also referred to as in-home care, brings someone with healthcare skills into the home.
 This home health aide can assist with more intensive nursing services for your loved one, such as monitoring medications or dealing with other medical conditions like diabetes.
 Additionally, home health care might include physical therapy, speech therapy, or occupational therapy, depending upon your loved one’s particular needs.
 In this way, this service provides care on a more frequent and convenient basis than periodic trips to the doctor’s office.

 It is possible that Medicare and/or Medicaid will be able to finance home health care services.
 However, requirements and benefits vary by state and area, so contact your local Social Security Administration office or your local Area Agency on Aging for more details.

 For those individuals who are in the early stages of AD / dementia and still live by themselves, meal programs and transportation services can support their independence and ensure that they are adequately and safely provided for.
 Many community centers, senior centers, and religious institutions offer lunch.
-Home-delivered meals are also available through programs such as “Meals-on-Wheels” if your loved one is less able to leave the house or prepare his or her own meals.
-Transportation services are provided for individuals as part of the Americans With Disabilities Act for those who can not easily travel on their own.
-Your county likely has some sort of private or public transportation system in place that can help your loved one travel safely to and from their home.
+Home-delivered meals are also available through programs such as “Meals-on-Wheels” for persons who are less able to leave the house or prepare their own meals.
+Transportation services are provided for individuals who cannot easily travel on their own as part of the Americans With Disabilities Act.
+In addition, your county likely has some sort of private or public transportation system in place that can help your loved one travel safely to and from their home.